-You can actually make the hike even longer by adding the Panorama Ridge trail to it.
-We decided to not do that, as this hike was already quite challenging in terms of distance for the first day.
+You can make the hike even longer by adding the Panorama Ridge trail to it.
+We decided to not do that, as this hike was already quite challenging in terms of distance on the first day.
 On top of that, the Panorama Ridge hike was said to be more challenging at the peak.

 Btw; try to start the hike on time.
 When the parking lot is full, you might have to drive back and park your vehicle on the side of the road, which means hiking additional kilometers!

 When hiking, we used THIS route description.
 I will not describe the trail in detail, only on a high level, but well supported with pictures to inspire you!
 When you are going to walk the trail yourself, I would advise you to print the previously named description.